-Question 2.
 What was your experience like at Georgetown, and how did your time at SMP inform your outlook and career choices?

-It was exactly what they promised.
-An incredibly difficult year that culminated with acceptance to medical school.
+It was exactly what they promised: an incredibly difficult year that culminated with acceptance to medical school.
 It taught me that a career in medicine requires a balance of hard work and fun.
 One without the other just doesn’t work.

-￼Question 3.
 What advice would you give current or prospective students looking to get into Medical School?

-To quote the all knowing Tim Allen “Never give up, never surrender.”
+To quote the all-knowing Tim Allen: “Never give up, never surrender.”
 Never ignore the people around you.
 Doctors can’t help anyone without the support of the staff.
 Those people have taught me more than I ever imagined.